FreeBSD is Fun

 Booting the installation CD

-After some 30 seconds a new button will appear, “Access a KVM session on your browser”.
+After some 30 seconds a new button should appear, “Access a KVM session on your browser”.
 After clicking on it we will find ourselves in front of a console screen.
 Press the button in the top right, “Select Media”, and choose the FreeBSD iso file we downloaded earlier.
 Finally, open the Power Options drop down menu and Reset the machine.
+(Java applet users will have to find the ISO option in the menus and then reboot the machine by using the option provided in the OVH website under the General tab)

 After a couple of minutes, the machine should start booting.
-If everything is correct, we will see a Kilobytes count increase in the top right, which means the console is streaming the iso file from our PC.
-If it doesn’t boot the CD, try resetting again or pausing your AdBlock.
+If everything is correct, we will see a kilobyte counter slowly increase in the top right corner of the page, which means the console is streaming the iso file from our PC (if it’s too slow, gets stuck or refuses to boot, try disabling ad and popup blockers in your browser).
+Java applet users will just have to wait as no counter is provided.

-Eventually, FreeBSD will boot and a a dialog will show up asking what we want to do with the CD.
+Either way, FreeBSD should eventually boot and a a dialog will show up asking what we want to do with the CD.
 We will choose “Install”.

 Installation options